otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### DAKE-2 Message

 This is the second message of the DAKEZ.
-It is sent to commit to a choice of a ECDH ephemeral key, and to acknowledge the publisher's ECDH ephemeral key.
+It is sent to commit to a choice of an ECDH ephemeral key for the server, and to acknowledge the publisher's ECDH ephemeral key.
-This acknowledgment includes a validation that the publisher's ECDH key is on curve Ed448.
+Before this acknowledgment, validation of the publisher's ECDH key is done.

-A valid Auth-R message is generated as follows:
+A valid DAKE-2 message is generated as follows:

 1. Generate an ephemeral ECDH key pair, as defined in the [Generating ECDH and DH keys](https://github.com/otrv4/otrv4/blob/master/otrv4.md#generating-ecdh-and-dh-keys)